typelevel/cats/_tut/semigroupk.md

 ```

 SemigroupK has a very similar structure to Semigroup, the difference
-is that it operates on type constructors of one arguement.
+is that it operates on type constructors of one argument.
 So, for
 example, whereas you can find a Semigroup for types which are fully
 specified like `Int` or `List[Int]` or `Option[Int]`, you will find
 SemigroupK for type constructors like `List` and `Option`.
 These types